gymnastjs/gymnast/storybook/stories/gymnastProvider/spacingAliases.md

 Use the knobs to try different `base` values.

-There are other parameters that can be customized through `ConfigProvider`.
+There are other parameters that can be customized through `GymnastProvider`.
 For more information check the [readme page](https://gymnast.readme.io/docs/configprovider).